 The units include single-story and two-story homes that range in size from 1,300 to 1,800 square feet.
 The monthly assessment includes trash pickup, water, sewer and general maintenance of the outside of the buildings and common areas.
 The Landings has never had a special assessment.
 As with all sub-associations, residents of The Landings also pay a quarterly assessment to the Dobson Ranch Homeowners Association.

-Monthly meetings of the Board of Directors are held on the third Tuesday at 6:30 pm in The Landings Clubhouse.
+Meetings of the Board of Directors are held bi-monthly at 6:30 pm in The Landings Clubhouse.
 The annual meeting of homeowners is held in May.

 Management Company: Brown Community Management